lsund/notes/README.md

 I like Tiddlywiki because of its lightweight feel and how frictionless it is taking and linking notes.
-However, there are some aspects that I do not particularly like:
+However, there are some aspects that I do not particularly like about TW:

-1. It is a web-application, which means a lot of clicking around.
-I like applications that are mouse-free, but of course that is just personal preference.
+1. A lot of clicking.
+I'd rather quickly take and link notes using the keyboard only.

-2. The "out of the box" TW UI that comes out of the box is not that good.
+2. The UI "out of the box".
 The only way to organize your open notes is closing them and reopening them in a different order.
 There are animations that make the interaction slower.
-   It also doesn't look great, and bloated with a lot of options that isn't directly helpful to the essential process of taking and linking notes.
+The styles are not great, and bloated with a lot of options that isn't directly helpful to the essential process of taking and linking notes.

-3. TW has the feel of a being a SPA, but it has no dedicated backend.
-Instead, it stores its state in the DOM and it is up to you to figure out how to persist the changes to disk.
+3. The feel of a being a SPA, but it has no real dedicated backend.
+TW stores its state in the DOM and it is up to you to figure out how to persist the changes to disk.
 You can use a Node implementation that TW provides, or any WebDAV.
 With my WebDAV implementation, I could not figure out a way to automatically update links when their corresponding tiddler names changed.
    As a result, anytime I update the name of a tiddler, I potentially break multiple links in other tiddlers and have to verify this manually every time.

 ## What This is

-This is an implementation of a note-taking program that is implemented with the three points above serving as guidelines for what it shouldn't be.
-The overall goal, is to be able  quickly and easily take and link notes in a bi-directional, non-linear way, with a simple and quick UI, that doesn't look or feel bad.
+This is a note-taking program focused on the ease of taking and linking notes in a bi-directional, non-linear way.

 1. In a terminal environment, we don't need the mouse at all and have a isolated environment for customizable hotkeys.
 We don't need to implement